CaffeinatedRat/MinecraftSkinProfile/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 4.0.0 (5/9/14)

+Added functionality to the property positionVector3, so that now models will be translated to that position.

 #### 3.0.0 (3/14/13)

 * Fixed the stop method so it calls the cancelAnimationFrame rather than clearTimeout.